Freelancers already know the benefits of remote work.

 What Living Here is Like: Minneapolis molds together the welcoming friendliness of the Midwest with an urban city with tons of attractions, from galleries and museums to professional sports and award-winning restaurants.

-Why It's Perfect for Freelancers: Remote workers flock to the Mississippi River waterfront area, which is a trendy area full of lofts, condos, parks, and cafes to work at.
+Why It's Perfect for Freelancers: Remote workers flock to the Mississippi River waterfront, which is a trendy area full of places you can work from, such as lofts, condos, parks, and cafes.
 Plus, Minneapolis offers some of the lowest average health insurance premiums for freelancers.

 7. Knoxville, Tennessee